thumbliner/thumbliner/study.md

 ---

 > “If you don’t keep learning, people will pass you by.
 Temperament alone won’t do it.
-You need a lot of curiosity for a long, long time.”
+You need a lot of curiosity for a long, long time.”<br>
 > — Charlie Munger

 ---